rwhetten/DeepSeqAnalysis/docs/source/r-lesson.rst

 Objective
 *********

-Introduce and teach basic R usage with lessons from Software Carpentry and Data Carpentry workshops.
-RStudio and R (v3.4.4) are already installed on the VCL image.
+Provide an opportunity to learn basic R usage with lessons from Software Carpentry, and applications of R and Bioconductor to genomic data analysis with lessions from Data Carpentry.
+R (v 3.4.4), RStudio (v 1.1.383), and Bioconductor (v.
+3.6)  are already installed on the VCL image.
 If you log in using a Remote Desktop connection, you can find RStudio under the Applications menu in the Devlopment category.
 If you normally log into a VCL instance using SSH, then you have a choice of either using R in the terminal window on the VCL instance, or using RStudio running on the laptop that you use to connect to the VCL.
 The Software Carpentry and Data Carpentry tutorials are written with the assumption that you will be using RStudio, so if you choose to work in a terminal through SSH to the VCL, you will not be able to carry out all the exercises in the tutorials.

+Background
+**********

+Base R is designed to load all data into RAM, and this works fine for small datasets.
+Large genomic datasets aren't suitable for this model of memory management, however, so a new approach to data access was developed for genomic analysis in R. The Bioconductor environment provides tools that allow R to access specific parts of large datasets without loading the entire file into memory, and a large number of R packages for genomic data analysis are now available through the Bioconductor package management system. `Materials for a two-day workshop on R and Bioconductor for genomic data analysis <https://bioconductor.org/help/course-materials/2016/BiocIntro-May/>`_ are available - the introductory material reviews basic R functions and daya types, then expands into Bioconductor-specific topics.

+More links to conference presentations and workshop materials related to Bioconductor are available on the `Bioconductor Courses and Conference Talks <https://bioconductor.org/help/course-materials/>`_ web page - note that each set of presentation materials is linked to a specific version of Bioconductor and R in the right-most column, so the most recent course materials will assume that you have the corresponding versions of Bioconductor and R installed on your system if you plan to carry out the exercises demonstrated.

 Workshop Links